danielcristho/django-network-dashboard/README.md

 # Network automation dashboard using Django and Paramiko

-## Configure Cisco and Mikrotik Device
+## You should use CHR and IOS Router